Edvard Munch, 1863-1944, Norwegian

-The museum notes that the artist is representing an incident in which he shot himself in the hand in a tussle with his fiance.
+The museum said that the artist is representing an incident in which he shot himself in the hand in a tussle with his fiancée.
 This he represents here by allusion to the painting of the death of Jean Paul Marat in 1797 by Jacques Louis David (1748-1825, French).

 The painting technique, long vertical strokes and some horizontal ones, is new for the artist.

 The Weeping Nude, 1913-14, oil on canvas.
 On loan from the Munch Museum, Oslo.

 The artist’s model and housekeeper for a period of four years.
 In this painting she is 17.